 Hughes reached out on behalf of the United States to audiences across the world as Undersecretary of State for Public Diplomacy and Public Affairs from 2005 to 2007.
 She dramatically reshaped the State Department’s communications efforts, rebuilt an agency demoralized by years of budget cuts, launched a new focus on America’s “diplomacy of deeds,” and made public diplomacy central in the development of foreign policy.

-As counselor to President Bush from 2001 to 2002, Hughes was a strategic adviser to the president on policy and communications and managed the White House offices of communications, media affairs, speechwriting and press secretary.
+As counselor to President Bush from 2001 to 2002, Hughes was a strategic advisor to the president on policy and communications and managed the White House offices of communications, media affairs, speechwriting and press secretary.
 When Hughes left the White House, the New York Times said: “The rule of thumb in any White House is that nobody is indispensable except the president.
 But Karen Hughes has come as close to that description as any recent presidential aide.”
 The Associated Press called Hughes “perhaps the most influential woman ever to serve an American president.”

 Hughes began her career as a journalist, working as a television reporter for the NBC-affiliate KXAS-TV in Dallas-Fort Worth, Texas, from 1977 to 1984.
 She was the director of media relations for Halcyon Associates, a Dallas-based public relations firm, from 1987 to 1990.
 Hughes was executive director of the Texas Republican Party from 1992 to 1994 and served as a consultant and frequent spokesperson for the party throughout the late 1980s and early 1990s.